backpacker69/rnc/0001-transaction-specification.md

 - Card transfer transaction
 With the card issue and card burn transactions being special types of the card transfer transaction.

 The deck spawn transaction *registers* a new asset to the network.
 The owner of `vin[0]` is the only enitity that is allowed to transfer assets with a negative balance, resulting in a card issue transaction.
-The deck spawn transaction decides how much an asset will be issued, can the asset be divided (*number_of_decimals*) and whether it can get issue multiple times or not (*issue_once*).
+The deck spawn transaction decides how much the asset can be divided (*number_of_decimals*) and how the asset can be issued (*issue_mode*).

 The card transfer transaction *transfers* the ownership of assets from one holder to the next.
 This works on a first come first serve basis following the serialization order on the blockchain.
 Once the balance of an account becomes lower than a transfer transaction it issued, that transfer transaction is considered invalid.
 Topping up the balance of an account to make that transfer valid, requires that transaction to be resent so it gets serialized in the chain after the incoming transaction on that account.